-WarmGear™ Premium Heated Glove Liners are designed to be worn under your existing unheated gloves or mitts.
+WarmGear™ Premium 12v Heated Glove Liners are designed to be worn under your existing unheated gloves or mitts.
 Made from micro fleece, they are soft and use the latest in flat heat technology, so you do not feel wires.
-Unlike the other products on the market, they are not too bulky to fit in your gloves and they are comfortable!
+Unlike the other motorcycle glove liners on the market, they are not too bulky to fit in your gloves and they are comfortable!

-Our heated glove liners are designed to keep you warm when plugged into a 12 volt DC power source, like that found on most vehicles, motorcycles, auto, snowmobiles, ATV's, etc.
+Our heated riding gloves are designed to keep you warm when plugged into a 12 volt DC power source, like that found on most vehicles, motorcycles, auto, snowmobiles, ATV's, etc.

 Our heated glove liners heat the entire length of each finger